(301) 220 2802

 Security Assessment and Authorization

-This training course will help candidates review and refresh their information security knowledge and help identify areas they need to study for the CAP exam and features:
+This training course will help candidates review and refresh their information security knowledge and help identify areas they need to study for the CGRC exam and features:

 Approved (ISC)² courseware